 ITF made it a priority for several years to secure WCB appeal advisory services for Alberta employers, which led to introduction of the Employer Appeals Consulting Service (EAC).
-ITF continued advocating for improved services during the 2017 review and employers and workers are now be provided with equal access to services through the Fair Practices Office.
+ITF continued advocating for improved services during the 2017 review and employers and workers are now be provided with equal access to services through the Advisor Office for Alberta Workers Compensation.
 As a direct result of our continued advocacy and discussions, the initial restriction of services to employers with 100 or fewer workers has recently been lifted.
 Services provided by the Employer Appeals Consulting Service within the WCB continue to be available to all employers.

 WCB Surplus Distribution